 Bernice Johnson Reagon, a founder of The Freedom Singers and Sweet Honey in the Rock, has died

-Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African-American a cappella ensemble Sweet Honey in the Rock, has died at the age of 81.
+Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African American vocal ensemble Sweet Honey in the Rock, died Tuesday at the age of 81.

-Reagon's death was confirmed Wednesday night by Courtland Cox, the chairman of the Student Nonviolent Coordinating Committee's Legacy Project.
+Her daughter, the acclaimed musician Toshi Reagon, shared the news of her mother's passing Wednesday night in a public Facebook post.

 It is impossible to separate liberation struggles from song.
 And in the 1960s — at marches, and in jailhouses — the voice leading those songs was often Bernice Johnson Reagon.
 Her work as a scholar and activist continued throughout her life, in universities and concert halls, at protests and in houses of worship.

-After Albany State kicked her out due to her arrest, the rising civil rights organizer co-founded The Freedom Singers, an a cappella group that was part of the SNCC.
-Through music, the Freedom Singers chronicled SNCC's activities, including a movement leader's funeral ("They Laid Medgar Evers In His Grave") and a visit from a Kenyan dignitary brought in by the State Department to demonstrate America's strides towards racial integration ("Oginga Odinga").
+After Albany State kicked her out due to her arrest, the rising civil rights organizer co-founded The Freedom Singers, an a cappella group that was part of the Student Nonviolent Coordinating Committee, or SNCC.
+Through music, the Freedom Singers chronicled SNCC's activities, including a movement leader's funeral ("They Laid Medgar Evers In His Grave") and a visit from a Kenyan dignitary brought in by the State Department to demonstrate America's strides toward racial integration ("Oginga Odinga").

 Such intertwining of songs and resistance helped define the era and those who fought for equality, says civil rights professor Kevin Gaines.